geojeff/busser/README.md

 This program does not well work yet...

+UPDATE 2012-01-28: Addition of src/CoffeeScriptHelp.md, along with many improvements of formatting and use of idiomatic CoffeeScript in the code.

 UPDATE 2012-01-26b: Added use of prompt and color node.js modules.

 UPDATE 2012-01-26a: Thanks to Tyler Keating for fixing the index_set.js